 Common permaculture literature suggests to rely on annual crops until woody crops are established and reaching full yield (Shepard 2013; Perkins 2016).
-The high proportion of vegetable yield found on all permaculture sites in this study aligns with their recent establishment (Tab 1, Tab 3).
+The high contribution of vegetables to the farms’ total production found on all permaculture sites in this study aligns with their recent establishment (Tab 1, Tab 3).
 The viability of permaculture sites relying mainly on vegetables could be evidenced in a case study in France.
 Here, on a permaculture site measuring 1000 m2 one person produced an income ranging from 900 to 1600 € per month, with a mean workload of 43 hours per week (Morel et al. 2015).
 In addition, a study in the USA found permaculture farms to fit well within the emerging framework of diversified farming systems, with a high diversity of production and income, including non-production enterprises, to develop and maintain diverse agroecosystems (Ferguson and Lovell 2017).
 In Malawi, farmers experienced economic and nutritional benefits from utilizing permaculture through increased, more diverse and more stable yields (Conrad 2014).
 This first study on permaculture yields in Central Europe demonstrates that permaculture also has the potential to compete with industrial methods in temperate climates.
+This first study on permaculture yields in Central Europe demonstrates that, at the farm level, permaculture has the potential to achieve productivity comparable to industrial methods in temperate climates.
+However, the scalability of permaculture systems to larger surfaces remains a challenge that warrants further research.

 Conclusion

 Our findings suggest that well-planned and managed permaculture systems can obtain productivity levels comparable to industrial agriculture while adhering to guidelines of organic agriculture.
-This highlights the potential of permaculture to bridge the productivity gap between organic and conventional agriculture, while regenerating agroecosystems..
+This highlights the potential of permaculture to bridge the productivity gap between organic and conventional agriculture, while regenerating agroecosystems.
 Further promotion and adoption of permaculture principles could enhance sustainable food production and reduce reliance on industrial farming methods.

 The limited scope of this study with eleven sites and yield data from only one year needs further and larger studies to confirm our results.
 In addition, the high variance of LER values among individual permaculture sites indicates the need for more research focused on understanding the factors influencing productivity in permaculture systems.
-Future studies should investigate larger samples of permaculture systems from different continents and climates, as well as the level of complexity, management intensity, and farmer experience to determine their impact on permaculture yields.
+Future studies should investigate larger samples of permaculture systems from different continents and climates, as well as compare factors such as system complexity (e.g., number of integrated crops and livestock , management intensity (e.g., labor or inputs per hectare), and farmer experience (e.g., years of permaculture practice or training) to determine their impact on permaculture yields.
 Additionally, exploring long-term effects of older permaculture systems, including staple crop (e.g. grains) and livestock yield, and comparing them to conventional agricultural practices would provide valuable and much needed insights.

 Acknowledgments